Q2SAR: A Quantum Multiple Kernel Learning Approach for Drug Discovery: Background and Related Work

 \subsection{Foundations of Quantitative Structure-Activity Relationships}

-Quantitative Structure-Activity Relationship ($\mathtt{QSAR}$) modeling represents a cornerstone (one of them) methodology in computational chemistry and drug discovery, embodying the fundamental principle that molecular structure can determine biological activity.
-This paradigm, first conceptualized by Hansch and Fujita in the 1960s, has evolved into a sophisticated computational framework that bridges chemical structure and pharmacological function through mathematical modeling \cite{Hansch1964}.

-$\mathtt{QSAR}$ models are statistical tools that relate molecular descriptors to a property of interest, such as physicochemical, toxicological, or biological activity.
-Typically, these models are constructed using machine learning (ML) algorithms.
-The general workflow for developing $\mathtt{QSAR}$ models has been extensively documented \cite{carpio2021computational} \cite{tropsha2010best}.

-Similar to SAR (Structure–Activity Relationship) analysis, $\mathtt{QSAR}$ modeling requires a dataset of molecules with well-defined structures and experimentally determined activities.
-Molecular descriptors—numerical representations of molecular characteristics—are calculated for each compound.
-These descriptors can include atom counts (e.g., number of heteroatoms), fragment counts (e.g., number of benzene rings), topological indices (describing the molecule’s connectivity), and 3D descriptors (capturing spatial features of the molecules). \cite{serrano_candelas2023}

-The theoretical foundation of $\mathtt{QSAR}$ rests on the premise that similar molecular structures exhibit similar biological activities a principle that enables the systematic prediction of pharmacological, toxicological, and physicochemical properties from structural information alone.
-In essence, $\mathtt{QSAR}$ transforms the complex relationship between molecular architecture and biological response into a tractable computational problem through the systematic encoding of chemical structures into numerical descriptors \cite{Neubig2003}.
+$\mathtt{QSAR}$ modeling is a cornerstone methodology in computational chemistry and drug discovery.
+The theoretical foundation rests on the premise that similar molecular structures exhibit similar biological activities, a principle that enables the systematic prediction of pharmacological, toxicological, and physicochemical properties from structural information alone \cite{Neubig2003}.

-Structurally, $\mathtt{QSAR}$ models function as statistical or machine learning frameworks that utilize molecular descriptors as predictor variables for properties of interest, whether physicochemical (solubility, lipophilicity), biological (enzyme inhibition, receptor binding), or toxicological (mutagenicity, carcinogenicity).
-The general $\mathtt{QSAR}$ workflow encompasses molecular representation via $\mathtt{SMILES}$ strings, descriptor calculation, feature engineering, model development, and validation—a pipeline that has become increasingly sophisticated with advances in cheminformatics and machine learning.
+A typical $\mathtt{QSAR}$ workflow involves representing molecules (e.g., via $\mathtt{SMILES}$ strings), calculating numerical molecular descriptors, developing a model using machine learning, and validating its predictive performance \cite{carpio2021computational, tropsha2010best}.
+These descriptors can range from simple atom counts and topological indices to complex 3D features that capture the spatial arrangement of a molecule \cite{serrano_candelas2023}.